 b.
 Come and join the Additive Free Kids community.

 c.
-Check out the Additive Free Marketplace Directory.
+Check out the Additive Free Advocates Membership.

-This is a directory of products that have been screened on your behalf by me.
+You will find a database of products that have been screened on your behalf by me (and so much more).

 d.
 Seek help if you are still feeling overwhelmed

 If you want to get out of the overwhelm.
 If you want to transition quickly.
 If you want to take advantage of my ten years of learning all about additives, I can coach you through the transition.